Estimated reading time: 15 minutes

 - Trust and Safety.
 “Secrets are poison to a relationship, because they form an invisible wall inside the relationship, leaving both people somewhat alone in the world—and besides, who wants to spend 50 years lying or worrying about hiding something?”
 (Urban & Finn, 2014).
 The outcome of secrets is suspicion, the very opposite of trust.
 You cannot feel at home here.
 That’s why managing a “third force” in the relationship (addictions, affairs, acting out etc) is mandatory to trust.

 - Mutual attraction/chemistry.
 When this is present your interactions generally feel easy, free-flowing, “on the same page”.
 You have compatible energy levels and if not, effectively negotiate differences in body clocks, appetites, desires.

 - Ability to embrace human foibles.
 Guess what?
 You are not perfect.
 In fact you have lots of flaws, just like I do and your life partner does.
 There is no such thing as a perfect human being!
 If you or your partner see flaws as faults instead of wounds to be healed, you’re in for big trouble.
 We all have some wounds and these provide ongoing opportunities for growth.
 Carefully choose the set of flaws you are comfortable enough to live with, because they’re part of the partner you’ll be with for the rest of your life.

 - A mostly upbeat vibe.
 If your partner’s energy or mood is more negative than positive, this is a big warning sign!
 To realistically assess this, you need to have hung out with them long enough to have passed through the “honeymoon phase” in which you’re still “auditioning” for the part of co-leader.
 The second phase of a relationship involves getting to know each other’s real selves.
-John Gottman’s 40 years of research on couples has shown that those with a ratio of less than five positive interactions for every one negative tend to divorce.
+John Gottman’s 40 years of research on couples has shown that those with a ratio of less than five positive interactions for every one negative tend to split up.

 3. An unshakable resolve to be good at relationship